penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-periods-properties-periodslist-period.md

 ## lastDay

-End day of the period, the period include it.
+The end day of the period (included).

 `lastDay`